 At Midwest Bank, we value our tradition of exceptional personal service; A tradition respected in the markets we serve and reflected in the relationships we build.

-A Story of Four Generations
+A Story of Five Generations

 Five generations of the Cooper family have shared the story of Clyde and Lizzy.